Josh Koscheck: Ultimate Fighting Championship

 On December 10, 2008, Koscheck fought Yoshiyuki Yoshida in the main event at UFC: Fight for the Troops and won by KO in the first round by landing two devastating straight right punches to Yoshida's head.
 The Japanese fighter remained on the canvas, while being tended to by commission doctors and was removed from the Octagon on a stretcher as a precautionary measure.
 He was later treated and released from a local hospital for a concussion.
-Koscheck received $60,000 bonus from the UFC for Knockout of the Night.
+Koscheck received $30,000 bonus from the UFC for Knockout of the Night.

 Koscheck fought promotional newcomer Paulo Thiago at UFC 95.
 Koscheck was defeated by the debuting Brazilian via first-round KO.
 Thiago hit Koscheck squarely with a right uppercut and landed a left hook as Koscheck fell to the canvas in a stupor.
 After the bout was halted, Koscheck got up and argued that he was still alert and able to defend himself.
 Shortly after the stoppage, Koscheck was seen calmly offering his opinion of the stoppage to the referee: "Too early - just a little bit too early."

 Koscheck was to fight Chris Wilson at UFC 98 but was forced to withdraw after suffering a foot injury in training.
 He returned at UFC 103 and defeated returning veteran Frank Trigg via TKO (punches) in the 1st round.

 Koscheck was expected to face Mike Pierce on January 11, 2010, at UFC Fight Night 20, but instead went on to face Anthony Johnson on November 21, 2009, at UFC 106.

-On November 21, 2009, Koscheck defeated Anthony Johnson by rear naked choke at 4:47 in the 2nd round.
+On November 21, 2009 at UFC 106, Koscheck defeated Anthony Johnson by rear naked choke at 4:47 in the 2nd round.
 In the first round, Koscheck blocked a knee aimed at his head while he had two knees on the ground.
 Koscheck went to the ground holding his face, prompting the referee to step in and deduct a point from Johnson.
 Commentators accused Koscheck of faking the impact of the knee, which seemed to miss Koscheck's face on the replays.
 Koscheck has said in multiple interviews that he was reacting to an eye poke, not the knee.
 In round two, Koscheck poked Johnson in the eye twice leading to Johnson being given time to recover.
 Because of this, many fans think due to the controversy in both rounds between the fighters, it should've been declared a No Contest.
 In his post fight interview, he called out Dan Hardy, the #1 contender in the Welterweight Division.
+This fight earned him two $75,000 awards for Fight of the Night and Submission of the Night totaling $140,000.